 3. Set Up Systems for Fulfillment & Support

-Map out how orders are processed and how customer support is handled.
+Map out how orders are processed and how support is handled.
 Write simple guides or templates.
+(If you choose POD, this step largely *is* the platform: production, shipping, and quality checks run on the supplier side.)

 4. Launch With a Minimal Viable Product (MVP)